How a Piano is Made

 Attach the Frame and the Body Is Almost Complete!

-Once the finished soundboard is set in place on the curved inner liner and the metal frame attached, the piano is almost complete.
+Once the finished soundboard is set in place on the inner rim and the metal frame attached, the piano is almost complete.

 The frame is basically cast iron mixed with some additional metals for acoustic properties.
 The metals are melted, mixed, and poured into a mold made of sand to cool and harden.
 The frame weighs anywhere around 100 to 150 kg.